 The room is on the second floor and is quite pretty and understated in decor and table settings, all off-white and pretentious-quality accoutrements.
 When we walked in, we were shown to a little table in a back corner and when I demurred and requested the one by the window the response was dismissive: c’est reserve.
 We sat down to review the menu and wine list.

 There are several fixed-price dinners but they are without choices and didn’t include our favourites on the à la carte side.
-The wine list is of the impressive length usually found in restaurants located in famous wine-production towns, three pages of Pommard reds and lots of other Burgundy in every category back to the early 2000s.
+The wine list is of the impressive length usually found in famous wine-production towns, here three pages of Pommard reds and lots of other Burgundy in every category back to the early 2000s.

 Oeufs meurette is an old burgundy favourite of mine, but it came strangely with the egg white whipped around the yolk, and accompanied by a rasher of bacon and some snails.
 The sauce with its soft onions was fine, but I found teasing my way through the whipped egg white distracting from the comfort-food pleasure I usually find in the wine, stock, and poached egg.